8 Fundamentals of Commercial Property Investing for Beginners

 This strategy is often implemented when you want to stimulate your portfolio.

-Commercial property financing is typically different than a residential property.
-In fact, many commercial opportunities require investors to meet higher income or net worth standards, while also being able to make a larger financial commitment.
+Commercial property financing is typically different from that of a residential property.
+In fact, many commercial opportunities require investors to meet higher income or net worth standards while also being able to make a larger financial commitment.

 Interest Rates

 • Prime Rate.
-The lowest rate that money can be borrowed commercially.
+The lowest rate of money can be borrowed commercially.

 • How Banks Borrow.
-The banks get their money by borrowing for the prime rate, loaning it to you, adding an interest rate on top of it, and then the bank makes money off the spread.
+Banks borrow money at the prime rate, loan it to you, add an interest rate to it, and then make money off the spread.

 Amortization

 Banks might stretch out the amortization (AM) period.
-For example, you might have a 10 year loan with an amortization period of 20 years.
-In the latter case, the longer the AM, the less debt you will pay on a monthly basis.
+For example, you might have a 10-year loan with an amortization period of 20 years.
+In the latter case, the longer the AM, the less debt you will pay monthly.
 The shorter the AM, the higher the payment each month.
-As seen below, each AM period has its pros and cons.
+Each AM period has pros and cons, so decide what’s best for your bottom line.

 Length of Loan

 The length of the loan typically correlates with the length of the lease.
-When deciding between financing options, it’s important to consider both the length of the loan as well as the amortization period.
+When deciding between financing options, it’s important to consider both the length of the loan and the amortization period.

 Triple Net Lease / Retail Financing